LingxiTang/LingxiTang.github.io/_pages/about.md

 I'm currently a Doctoral Researcher with the [Energy and Technology Policy Group](https://epg.ethz.ch/) at ETH Zürich, Switzerland.

-My current research focuses on __understanding technology__, specifically the phenomenon of [learning-by-doing](https://ourworldindata.org/learning-curve), so that we can make more __effective climate policies__.
+My current research focuses on __technology innovation__, specifically the phenomenon of [learning-by-doing](https://energyblog.ethz.ch/learning-rates/).